RESIDENCY & DOMICILE

 Before attempting to apply the above tables you should study the definition of “day” and should study the conditions required to acquire a “tie”.

 The new statutory residence test is complicated and requires expert skills to apply it.
 If you have any doubt as to your residency status or want help in planning future visits please contact us.

 The above notes are only a rough guide to the UK statutory residence test.
 It must also be pointed out that many of the words, terms and phrases herein have a special meaning given to them which we have not repeated in this article.

 Get in touch with us to discuss your residency matters.

 Domicile is more clearly defined, though it is generally much more complex to determine.
 It is often described as the country you consider to be your “mother country”.
 But if you were born in the UK you will normally be challenged if you claim that you are domiciled elsewhere.
 Everyone has a domicile, but it can change.
 For example a second generation of a migrant family may consider that their country of birth (and not the parents’ country of birth) is their domicile.
-If a person remains in the UK for more than seventeen years, it will be presumed that the UK is the new domicile.
+If a person remains in the UK for more than fifteen years, it will be presumed that the UK is the new domicile.

 Get in touch today to find out how we can help you with your residency and domicile matters.